Samsung and Microsoft Planning To Release 13-inch Tablets?

 Samsung and Microsoft Planning to Release 13-inch Slates?

 According to fresh reports from South Korea, Samsung might launch a new 13-inch tablet by the end of the year.
 While details on this device remain scarce, sources say that the Korean tech giant might adopt an LCD display for the 13-inch slate instead of using a Super AMOLED like on the latest Galaxy Tab S series.
+Perfect for some of the best Android games.

 Interestingly enough, other sources cited by DigiTimes say that Microsoft is working on a 13 or 14-inch slate as well.
 It looks like the 12-inch Surface Pro 3 proved to be quite the success, and Microsoft’s shift towards a larger, productivity-oriented tablet has really paid off.
 The company recently reported an increase in revenue for its Surface business of 127% compared to last year.
 However, while Microsoft could consider developing a 13 or 14-inch slate, the source says that the Redmond-based software giant still hasn’t decided whether or not this is the way to go.